awesome-workshop/gitlab-cms/_episodes/05-running.md

 In the solutions above you will notice that we have used the `needs` keyword in the yaml file to introduce dependencies between jobs.
 The use of `needs` is described in the [GitLab documentation on `need`][gitlab-need].
 Another possibility to introduce job dependencies is using the `dependencies` keyword, as described in the [GitLab documentation on `dependencies`][gitlab-dependencies].
-The crucial difference between the two approaches is that using `need` the dependent job will start as soon as the needed condition is met, regardless of the stages configuration.
+The crucial difference between the two approaches is that when using `need`, the dependent job will start as soon as the needed condition is met, regardless of the stages configuration.
 The `dependencies` instead, can only be imposed between jobs in different stages, so the dependent job will start only when all the jobs in the stage it depends on are completed.

 > ## Bonus: Store the output ROOT file as artifact
 >